+Photo by Whiffletree Nursery

+low maintenance producers that thrive in his no-spray setting.
+Davey's pleasant hint-of-strawberry flavour has also been compared to Baldwin or to Westfield Seek-No-Further.
+Either way this mid-sized, multi-purpose, mostly red apple makes great fresh eating right through until March.

+NEEDS A POLLENIZER | ZONE 4 | HARVEST: EARLY-MID OCT.

+111-0110

+Dwarf (B10)

+\$53.95

+111-0118

+Large Semi-Dwarf (B118)

+\$53.95

+CRIMSON® TOPAZ

-tree has a spreading growth habit making it really easy to train.
-NEEDS A POLLENIZER | ZONE 4 | HARVEST: EARLY OCT.
-110-1669 Semi-Dwarf (G969) 110-1689 Large Semi-Dwarf (G890) \$49.95 \$49.95 CRIMSON® TOPAZ This promising new disease resistant variety from the Czech Republic always does well in taste tests.
+This promising new disease resistant variety from the Czech Republic always does well in taste tests.
 It is especially favoured by those who enjoy a clean, slightly sharp flavour.
 Yellow skin is well covered with orange red striping by early October when it ripens.
-The vigorous tree produces an annual abundance of medium-large, very crisp
+The vigorous tree produces an annual abundance of medium-large, very crisp dessert apples that do not easily drop and store quite well.

-Photo by Whiffletree Nurser
+Photo by Whiffletree Nursery

-dessert apples that do not easily drop and store quite well.

-NEEDS A POLLENIZER | ZONE 4 | HARVEST: EARLY OCT 110-1769 Semi-Dwarf (G969)
+NEEDS A POLLENIZER | ZONE 4 | HARVEST: EARLY OCT.'

-\$49.95 \$49.95
+110-1769

+Semi-Dwarf (G969)

+\$53.95

+110-1718

-110-1718 Large Semi-Dwarf (B118)
+Large Semi-Dwarf (B118)

+\$53.95

 DEXTER JACKSON

 At Whiffletree we strive to provide the best in super-hardy fruit selections.
 We've added this robust variety named after Dexter Jackson of Regina SK, who developed it by crossing 'Collett' and 'Mantet'.
-Not only is it ultra hardy it is also highly resistant to scab and fire blight.
+Not only is it ultra hardy - it is also highly resistant to scab and fire blight.
 Attractive mid to large size fruit features red streaking over an amber background.
-'Dexter'

-is sweet, fine-textured and thin-skinned for pleasurable fresh eating.
+'Dexter' is sweet, fine-textured and thin-

+Photo by Whiffletree Nursery skinned for pleasurable fresh eating.
 Very good for cooking and baking.
 Will store for several months.
-NEEDS A POLLENIZER | ZONE 2/3 | HARVEST: MID AUG. \$49.95 111-1010 Dwarf (B10) E 111-1018 Large Semi-Dwarf (B118) \$49.95 FREEDOM After 23 years of testing with no spraying, Freedom was introduced by Cornell University in Geneva, NY in 1983.
+NEEDS A POLLENIZER | ZONE 2/3 | HARVEST: MID AUG.
+111-1010 Dwarf (B10) ε \$53.95 111-1018 Large Semi-Dwarf (B118) \$53.95 FREEDOM After 23 years of testing with no spraying, Freedom was introduced by Cornell University in Geneva, NY in 1983.
 The name refers to it's 'Freedom' from disease - including of course scab as well as fire blight and mildew.
 Similar to the old 'Wealthy' apple, 'Freedom' is a juicy, large red apple with aromatic old fashioned goodness - just right for apple sauce, juice or fresh eating.
-Will keep for 2-3
+Will keep for

-Courtesy of Adams County Nursery months.
+Courtesy of Adams County Nursery

+2-3 months.
 A dependable choice that teams well with 'Liberty'.

 NEEDS A POLLENIZER | ZONE 3/4 | HARVEST: LATE SEPT.

+112-2810 Dwarf (B10) E \$53.95

+112-2869 Semi-Dwarf (G969) E \$53.95

+112-2818 Large Semi-Dwarf (B118) \$53.95

+FROSTBITE

-112-2810 Dwarf (B10) E \$49.95 112-2869 Semi-Dwarf (G969) E \$49.95 112-2818 Large Semi-Dwarf (B118) \$49.95 FROSTBITE Long known as 'MN447', it was used at University of Minnesota to develop new varieties (it is a parent to 'Sweet Sixteen' and a grandparent to 'Honeycrisp') but finally named 'Frostbite' and released in 2008.
-Not for those who prefer a bland apple- the intense sweetness of it's apricot-orange flesh has been described as tasting like molasses
+Long known as 'MN447', it was used at University of Minnesota to develop new varieties (it is a parent to 'Sweet Sixteen' and a grandparent to 'Honeycrisp') but finally named 'Frostbite' and released in 2008.
+Not for those who prefer a bland apple- the intense sweetness of it's apricot-orange flesh has been described as tasting like molasses or even sugarcane!
+Aromatic and

+Photo by Whiffletree Nurser

-or even sugarcane!
-Aromatic and extra juicy, barely medium-sized fruit is dark red with a blueish-purple tint.
+extra juicy, barely medium-sized fruit is dark red with a blueish-purple tint.
 An unforgettable apple for fresh eating, cooking, or cider.
 Extremely hardy, productive and reliable, it is great for northern regions and stores for 3-4 months.

 NEEDS A POLLENIZER | ZONE 3 | HARVEST: EARLY OCT.

-112-2910 Dwarf (B10) E
+112-2910 Dwarf (B10) E \$53.95

+112-2969 Semi-Dwarf (G969) ∈ \$53.95

-112-2918 Large Semi-Dwarf (B118)
+112-2918 Large Semi-Dwarf (B118) \$53.95

-\$49.95 \$49.95

 FLORINA (X-2775)

 A scab, mildew and fireblight resistant variety developed at INRA Angers in France and also marketed as 'QuerinaTM'.
 It's pedigree includes Golden Delicious and Jonathan, among others.
 Large, attractive, bright red apple is very crisp and firm with an aromatic, spicy, complex flavour.